orkes-io/docs/docs/getting-started/playground/using-conductor-playground.md

 ---
 # Conductor Playground

-Get started with Orkes Playground by creating a free account at [https://play.orkes.io](https://play.orkes.io).
+Get started with [Orkes Playground](https://play.orkes.io) by creating a free account.

 ## What is Conductor Playground?
 [Conductor Playground](https://play.orkes.io) is a free environment for developers to try out and explore more about Conductor.
 It is fully hosted by Orkes and is run as a multi-tenant cluster.
 Developers can use Playground to get familiarized with what Conductor offers and it is NOT intended for running production workflows.
 For running Conductor orchestration & workflows in production, we recommend the following: